 A few days ago, the non-profit Compassion & Choices, which advocates for the rights of terminally-ill patients near the end of life, launched a new website: itsnotassistedsuicide.org.
 The website was created as a way to reach out to people who might be supportive of the group's mission that look up the term "assisted suicide," but don't find Compassion & Choices.

 Currently, the organization's main website doesn't show up for searches on this term because the group uses it very sparingly—and mostly to distance themselves from it.
 A search for their preferred phrase "aid in dying" will reliably bring up the site, but isn't as popular as "assisted suicide."
-Compassion & Choices digital director Bill Gordon told me the organization is "fairly confident" people Googling "assisted suicide" are "searching for what we're offering."
+Compassion & Choices digital director Bill Gordon told me the organization is "fairly confident" many people Googling "assisted suicide" are "searching for what we're offering."
 With itsnotassistedsuicide.org, they hope to get their message out to these people.

 But if the term "assisted suicide" is used by large amounts of people who are supportive, why do organizations like Compassion & Choices want to run away from it?
 As it turns out, public support for delicate issues like the right to die depends largely on the language used to talk about those issues.